Provision of funeral services

 Restricting numbers of attendees

-Cremation authorities are strongly advised not to use speakers to transmit funeral services to those gathering outside the crematorium.
+Cremation authorities are advised to continue not to use speakers to transmit funeral services to those gathering outside the crematorium.
 On the balance of risk, the concern is that outside speakers could encourage people to gather around the speaker, not observing physical distancing or attract others to gather in excess of the maximum number of people advised for attendance at funerals at each level.

 Mementos or actions during a service